johnwickerson/mastering_digital_design/README.md

 1. To ensure all students on the MSc course reach a common competence level in RTL design using FPGAs in a hardware description language; and
 2. To act as revision exercise for those who are already competent in Verilog and FPGA.

-You will conduct this experiment in the first half of the Autumn Term between 11th October and 1st November 2019.
+You will conduct this experiment in the first half of the Autumn Term.
 You can find a copy of the Experiment Specification Document [here](experiment/specification.pdf).

 ## Learning Outcomes